Dom-Adam/url-to-alias-app/Readme.md

 ## Running Tests

-To run tests, run the following command
+To run the tests change into the respective sub-directory, and run following commands.

 ```bash
   npm run test
 ```

-To run end to end tests, run this command
+end to end tests (backend only)

 ```bash
 npm run e2e-test